kphillips001/deployment/README.md

 - read the port from the environment: `const port = process.env.PORT'`
 - define a `start` script in `package.json` that uses `node` (instead of `nodemon`) to run the server.
-  - by default heroku will run your application with `npm start` -
+  - by default heroku will run your application with `npm start`
+- create a new application on heroku
+- connect the app to GitHub (repository + branch): deploy > GitHub > find repository by name > click connect
+- pick a branch to deploy
+- enable Automatic Deploys
+-